 CBDA also has demonstrated a greater affinity to many receptors when compared to CBD, including the 5-HT1A or serotonin receptor.
 While the receptor is most known for its role in mood support, it helps to modulate dozens of processes in the body, including pain signals and nausea.
 CBDA’s greater affinity to the receptor makes it more valuable than CBD for a variety of instances, such as acting as an anti-nausea, anti-anxiety, and anti-depressant.

-CBDA has also proven itself superior to CBD in reducing inflammation, pain, hyperalgesia, and acts as a greater antibacterial and antioxidant agent.
+CBDA has also proven itself superior to CBD in reducing inflammation, pain, hyperalgesia, and acts as a greater antioxidant agent.

 CBGA vs CBG

 CBGA plays a critical role in the hemp plants development.
 Not only does it convert to CBG, but it also serves as the foundational acidic cannabinoid that facilitates the production of other cannabinoids in the hemp plant, including CBDA and THCA.

 Research has found CBGA can help patients with metabolic disorders.
 CBGA can inhibit the enzyme aldose reductase, a key enzyme to modulate the lipid metabolism.
 When compared to CBG, CBGA had a greater effect in this instance.